-Arriving in Paris from New York, on our way to the South of France, we stayed one night at the Ritz Hotel, my husband and I and our two daughters.
+Arriving there from New York, on our way to the South of France, we stayed one night at the Ritz Hotel, my husband and I and our two daughters.

-The next morning we took a flight to Nice.
-We had rented a house in Mougins, near Cannes, a picturesque village away from it all.
-Our days there were long and sunny, and when we were not at the beach in Cannes we were touring the region in no hurry.
+The next morning we took a flight to Nice – we had rented a house near Mougins, a picturesque village away from it all.
+Our days there were long and sunny and relaxed, and when we were not at the beach in nearby Cannes we were touring the region in no hurry.

-The local market in Mougin sold newspapers showing everyday news that princess Diana was on vacation nearby, with photos of her and her new boyfriend, Dodi Al Fayed, swimming off their boat.
-She looked good, in perfect shape.
+Going to the local market everyday, I would glance at newspapers showing pictures of princess Diana and her new boyfriend, Dodi Al Fayed, on vacation nearby.
+She looked great diving off their boat anchored near Saint Tropez, her body in perfect shape.
 But her eyes were sad, I thought.

-After 10 days our vacation was over, we left Mougins early in the morning to spend one more night in Paris and catch our New York flight the next morning.
-This time the Ritz was booked solid, we stayed instead at Hotel Powers, a comfortable four-star hotel we had stayed at before.
+After 10 days our vacation was over; we left Mougins early and would spend one more night in Paris, before catching our flight to New York the next morning.
+This time the Ritz was booked solid, we stayed instead at Hotel Powers, a comfortable 4-star hotel we knew.
 Our Colombian babysitter Tatiana was with us then, and at night we all went out to dinner at Ma Bourgogne, on Place des Vosges, a bistro a friend had recommended.

-Ma Bourgogne was a typical Paris bistro, with a beautiful view of Place des Vosges, but we were all tired from the trip to really appreciate it.
-By 11:00 PM the kids were sleepy and we got a cab to take us back to the hotel, passing the Pont d’Alma tunnel.
+Ma Bourgogne was a typical Paris bistro, with a beautiful view of Place des Vosges.
+But we were all tired from the trip to really appreciate it, and by 11:00 PM the kids were sleepy and wanted to go to bed.
+We all got in a cab back to the hotel, passing the Pont d’Alma tunnel on the way.
 One hour later, a car carrying Princess Diana would crash right there, causing her death.

-We got to a Charles de Gaulle airport heavy with security guards, at the same moment Prince Charles’ Royal Air Force jet was landing in Paris to claim Diana’s body.
-I felt a strange sadness – after all I din’t know Diana personally – and thought that if we had stayed at the Ritz, where Diane and Al Fayed slept the night before, we would have been near her again, like we were in the South of France.
-I am glad we didn’t, it would have been even more weird.
-We returned home in New York still in a state of shock, but not talking about it.
+We got to a Charles de Gaulle Airport crowded with security guards, at the same moment Prince Charles’ Royal Air Force jet was landing to claim Diana’s body.
+I felt a strange sadness – after all I din’t know Diana personally – and thought that if we had stayed at the Ritz, where Diane and Al Fayed slept the night before, we would have been near her again, like in the South of France.
+I am glad we didn’t, or the whole thing would have felt even more weird.
+We returned home in New York still in a state of shock, still not talking about it.

-The days that followed felt unreal – her poignant funeral, her sad kids parading behind her coffin, the feeling that Diana left too early.
-Some people capture our imagination more than others, and she was one of those.
+The days that followed were almost unreal – her poignant funeral, her sad kids parading behind her coffin, the feeling that Diana left too early.
+Some people capture our imagination more than others, and I think she was one.
 Diana had something different, something hard to describe – she was real.